FRYoussef/PokerTools/README.md

 # PokerTools
-An Android App that calculates the rage and the equity
+An Android App that calculates the range and the equity

 #### License: GPL v3
 #### Author: